 In the year, 2000, a combination of books read, life struggles, and book movies contributed to a sudden desire within Bethany to begin writing fiction.
 “It was no passing fancy,” she said.
 “I’ve felt deeply compelled to write since that time, as if an internal part of me that’s always been there got woken up.
 I didn’t know it was there until it woke up inside me.
 Since then, it’s never gone back to sleep.”

 Reacting to this prompting, Bethany began pondering, creating, writing, and learning how to become an inspired writer.
 She wanted to create an uplifting and exciting escape for others as she had discovered in her years at Scholastic Books.
 She prayed for the spiritual gift to write and confided her new mission to her family.
 But, that was only the beginning.
 Bethany threw herself into the craft of writing, attending writer’s conferences, entering contests, and seeking feedback from friends and acquaintances.
 She started a writing group at a local bookstore, and continued to hone her craft.
-Lots of failures and feedback over the years felt like insurmountable setbacks at the time, but Bethany persevered writing more than 16 fiction and religious commentary books for herself and family.
-(Note: These books are currently in progress of being published.)
+Lots of failures and feedback over the years felt like insurmountable setbacks at the time, but Bethany persevered writing more than 16 fiction books (her fiction author pseudonym is Angelica Tempest) and religious commentary books for herself and family.
+Many of these books are currently available through Kentstead Media.

 It was in the mix of all these learned skills, innate gifts, and beloved talents, that Bethany found that her greatest passion in life was teaching the Gospel and helping others to understand it on a deep doctrinal level.
-As a natural teacher and Instructional Designer, with a love of memory science, Bethany also loves teaching others how to teach by the Spirit—or in other words, using both preparation and delivery methods that allow the Holy Ghost to fulfill His role as the true teacher and the rest of us as active, agency-exercising learners.
+Find her #dailydoctrines on her Instagram account @thedoctrinelady or her FB page @thedoctrineladyblog.

 In 2013, four years after her divorce, Bethany was approached by a missionary serving in her ward for her email address.
 Only, it wasn’t for him.
 It was for a man in another ward.
 Loathe to be set up, Bethany rebuffed the request, but with some perseverance the missionary succeeded.
-Two months later she was contacted by her current husband, Luke Tolley.
+Two months later she was contacted by her current husband, Luke Tolley (noted scientist and inventor of protein-based food products).
 Taking nothing for granted, she ended up being a difficult catch for the recently divorced former bishop and Seminary teacher.
 She tested and tried him severely, confident that she wanted a spiritual and intellectual equal as her eternal companion.
 After several months and two very spiritual experiences, Bethany married Luke in May of 2014.
 Having never had children in her first marriage, Bethany was overjoyed to get pregnant and bring her first, and only, biological child into the world in January 2015.
 Her daughter, Anna, along with her seven step-children are the greatest joys of her life.